eSentire/grape/README.md

 from the Grafana UI with the "Export for sharing externally" checkbox checked.

-This script is useful for transferring dashboards from one server to another which is handy in cases where there is the development server is separate from the release server.
+This script is useful for transferring a single dashboard from one server to another.

-Although the same function can be accomplished in the UI, this script allows updates to be automated in a build.
+Although the same function can be accomplished in the UI, this script allows updates to be automated from the command line.

 This script requires that "curl" is installed.